tahaygun/ai-calorie-tracker/README.md

 - Take photos from above to show all items on the plate
 - For packaged foods, consider including the nutrition label in the image
 - Images are compressed automatically for faster upload and processing

+## ⚖️ Weight Tracking

+Track your weight progress with the built-in weight tracker:

+- **Visual Progress**: See your weight journey with an interactive chart
+- **Target Weight**: Set and visualize target weight goals
+- **Detailed History**: View and manage all your weight entries
+- **Date Selection**: Record weights for specific dates
+- **Add Notes**: Include optional notes with each weight entry
+- **Data Integration**: Weight data is stored locally and exportable with your other app data

+Access the weight tracker from the navigation menu and start monitoring your progress alongside your nutrition intake.

 ## 💾 Data Portability